lumtis/ethboards/LightPaper.md

 - What are the possible actions of the pawn in the game
 - How can we determine a player won a game

-Next versions will include:

 - What is the condition to enter a game
 - What actions happen when a player win or lose a game

-The vision of this project is to create an ecosystem where people can create games with creative pawns but also creative rules to participates in the game.
+The vision of this project is to create an ecosystem where people can create games with creative game rules and logics but also creative rules to participates in the game.
 For example, two players would must lock tokens or a specific asset to participate and the winner wins the locked assets.

 Kind of a DeFied boardgames platform!